| Title: | Statistical Functions for the Maxwell-Boltzmann-Bose-Einstein-Fermi-Dirac (MBBEFD) Family of Distributions |

 Index of help topics:

-Avraham Adler [aut, cre, cph] (<https://orcid.org/0000-0002-3039-0703>)
+Avraham Adler [aut, cre, cph] (ORCID: <https://orcid.org/0000-0002-3039-0703>)

 Maintainer: Avraham Adler <[email protected]>

-Density, distribution function, quantile function and random generation for the
+Density, distribution function, quantile function, and random generation for the

-MBBEFD distribution with parameters g
+MBBEFD distribution with parameters g and b.

-dmb(x, g, b, c = NULL, log = FALSE) pmb(q, g, b, c = NULL, lower.tail = TRUE, log.p = FALSE) qmb(p, g, b, c = NULL, lower.tail = TRUE, log.p = FALSE) rmb(n, g, b, c = NULL)
+dmb(x, g, b, c = NULL, log = FALSE) pmb(q, g, b, c = NULL, lower.tail = TRUE, log.p = FALSE) qmb(p, g, b, c = NULL, lower.tail = TRUE, log.p = FALSE) rmb(n, g, b, c = NULL)dmb(x, g, b, c = NULL, log = FALSE) pmb(q, g, b, c = NULL, lower.tail = TRUE, log.p = FALSE) qmb(p, g, b, c = NULL, lower.tail = TRUE, log.p = FALSE) rmb(n, g, b, c = NULL)

 |